custcodian/minder-rules-and-profiles/top-5/README.md

   * Prevent updates to release tags
   * Require PRs for updates

-  This requires that the repo is either `public` or that a GitHub Team or that the organization is on a [Team](https://docs.github.com/en/get-started/learning-about-github/githubs-plans) or higher plan.
+  Repository rulesets are available for public repos and for organizations on a [Team](https://docs.github.com/en/get-started/learning-about-github/githubs-plans) or higher plan.

   <!-- TODO: Add the ability to enforce certain checks passing, based on past history -->